 Usually referred to as Kefta, Moroccan meatballs are traditionally cooked in a tagine, but since that is one more cooking tool I just cannot squeeze into my already overstuffed kitchen, I’ve found that using my Instant Pot or Slow Cooker gets the job done just as well.

-And you won’t believe how wonderfully they turn out!
+And you won’t believe how wonderful they turn out!
 These Moroccan Meatballs are super tender, juicy, and wonderfully seasoned with Moroccan spices and fresh herbs.
-They are simmered in a delicious, rich tomato sauce that is so good, everyone will want seconds!
+They are simmered in a delicious, rich tomato sauce that is so good, that everyone will want seconds!

 One of the best things about living in such a diverse community is that I get to enjoy so many different foods from other cultures!
 And I am fortunate enough to have a Moroccan friend who cooks the most AMAZING food.
 I love learning from her and experimenting with new Moroccan recipes.

-I did try a couple of times to make these with a lighter meat, like ground chicken or ground turkey, and it worked, but they were never quite as good as the version made with ground beef.
-The flavor is just incomparable, and worth the extra couple of Points, so I highly recommend to stick with the beef.
+I did try a couple of times to make these with lighter meat, like ground chicken or ground turkey, and it worked, but they were never quite as good as the version made with ground beef.
+The flavor is just incomparable, and worth the extra couple of Points, so I highly recommend sticking with the beef.

 Because the meat is slow cooked (or pressure cooked) in the tomato sauce, the rich flavor it develops is incredible.
 The meatballs have the perfect balance of Moroccan spices, without being spicy.
 And the acidity of the fragrant sauce also helps the meatballs to become so moist and succulent.
 This has become a dish that my whole family adores.